A greedy approach for increased vehicle utilization in ridesharing networks: Experiments and Results

-Figures \ref{img:kny} and \ref{img:kdc} shows the performance of our proposed model on vehicle utilization, percentage of orders with ridesharing, and passengers per grid with increase in $k$.
-As can be seen through the figures, the performance of our model is found to improve with the increase in the number of hops.
+These figures also display the improvement in the performance of the proposed model with the increase in the number of hops.
 When the number of hops increases, the search space increases which implies that the origin-destination pairs of multiple passengers can be matched effectively which leads to the improvement in the performance of the model.
-Moreover, it can be seen from Figures \ref{img:kny} and \ref{img:kdc}, the performance improves quickly with the number of hops on the Washington DC dataset as compared to New York.
-This is because of the grid granularity difference in the datasets.
-The count of grid cells is higher in New York dataset which leads to the diverse spread of requests over them, whereas Washington DC contains only $63$ grid cells.
-With the few grid cells in Washington DC, even the smaller hops provide good performance, whereas it requires more hops to converge in New York dataset.
+Moreover, it can be seen from the figure performance continues to improve with the increase in the number of hops in Washington DC, whereas the performance remains constant after the number of hops increases beyond $3$ in New York.
+This is because of the request arrival patterns in these cities.
+New York City has a higher request count which leads to good performance even with the low hop size, and this performance remains nearly about the same with the increase in hop count after $3$.
+Whereas Washington DC has fewer requests, and the performance continues to improve with the hop count, as the higher hop count will result in the pairing of more requests.